Skip to main content

 Capturing variations

-Run RESERVOIR multiple times with the same settings — the stochastic elements (and the ESN’s seed) ensure each generation is different while maintaining the same structural character.
+Run RESERVOIR multiple times with the same settings — the stochastic elements ensure each generation is different while maintaining the same structural character.
 Record multiple takes and comp the best moments.

 Scale as compositional tool